Tommy Bohanon: 2013 season

-On May 10, 2013, the New York Jets signed Bohanon to four-year, $2.22 million contract that includes a signing bonus of $62,248.
+On May 10, 2013, the Jets signed Bohanon to four-year, $2.22 million contract that includes a signing bonus of $62,248.

 Throughout training camp, Bohanon competed against Lex Hilliard for the job as the starting fullback that was left vacant following the departure of John Conner.
 Head coach Rex Ryan named Bohanon the starting fullback to begin the regular season.

 The Jets finished the season with an 8–8 record despite not making the playoffs.
 Bohanon finished with 17 carries for 62 yards as well as 11 receptions for 69 yards.
 He also returned one kickoff for 15 yards.
 Bohanon gave the Jets a reliable receiver out of the backfield and a good short yardage back.

 2014 season

 In Week 4 against the Detroit Lions, Bohanon suffered a broken collar bone, which required surgery, and was placed in injured reserve for the remainder of the 2014 year.
 In four games, Bohanon rushed for three yards and recorded 30 receiving yards.